-Morgan Stanley is also subject to applicable anti-corruption laws, such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act, in the jurisdictions in which it operates.
+Morgan Stanley are also subject to Sanctions such as regulations and economic sanctions programmes administered by the U.S. Treasury's Office of Foreign Assets Control ("OFAC"), and similar sanctions programmes imposed by foreign governments or global or regional multilateral organisations, and anticorruption laws, such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act, in the jurisdictions in which it operates.
 Anti-corruption laws generally prohibit offering, promising, giving or authorizing others to give anything of value, either directly or indirectly, to a government official or private party in order to influence official action or otherwise gain an unfair business advantage, such as to obtain or retain business.
-Morgan Stanley has implemented policies, procedures and internal controls that are designed to comply with such laws, rules and regulations.